christianwannerstedt/wordpress-variables/README.md

 }
 ```

+You can then set these variables in the new admin page, named "WP Variables" in the admin sidebar.

 ### Options
 - name: The variable name that will be displayed in the administration.
 If not set this will default to the object key.
+- type: Can be set to "textarea" or "checkbox".
+If not set this will defaults to a input text field.
 - key: If you wish to use a different key value for the db-option storage, you can overide it here.
 - help: Will display a help text next to the field in the administration.
 - width: The width of the admin field.
 You can use "smallest", "smaller", "small", "medium", "large", "larger", "largest" or any other value, i.e. "150px" or "50%".
 Defaults to "medium".